Ithaca, NY in The Fall

 Ithaca Farmers Market

-A wooden structure perched along the the tip of Cayuga lake hosts a weekend farmers market.
-There are built out stalls for food, artisans, vegetable and flowers.
+A wooden structure perched along the tip of Cayuga Lake hosts a weekend farmers market.
+There are built-out stalls for food, artisans, vegetables and flowers.
 There are lots of cheap little treats for the kids like cookies, honey sticks, apples, and peaches.
 Our favorite find was ground cherries which were a cross between a tomato and a gooseberry!

 Where to eat in Ithaca